 With increased competition among law firms, business development has become a top priority.
 How can law firms incent business development?

 The presentation below focuses on how law firm compensation models can encourage business development by rewarding those who bring in the most business.
-Of particular focus will be the the impact and issues involving origination credit.
+Of particular focus will be the impact and issues involving origination credit.

 CLIENT ORIGINATION CREDIT ESSENTIALS